 Buy a primary residence, enjoy it for several years, buy a new primary residence, and rent out the old one.
-Enact this strategy every five years, and in 20 years, you’ll have a nice three-property rental portfolio plus a primary residence.
-Then you can retire by 50 and live the good life!
+Enact this strategy every five years.
+In 20 years, you’ll have a nice rental property portfolio that spits out a good amount of passive income.
+You’ll also have a nice primary residence.

 The other great thing about this real estate investing strategy is that because you lived in each property, you know everything about it.
 You can do things to improve the property while you’re there.
 You also know that if you enjoyed the property, there’s a high chance other people will too.

 I had this three-property rental portfolio plus a primary strategy going for three years before I sold one.
 Now that my boy is in preschool, I’ve got the bandwidth to go back up to three again.
 Further, as you may have read in a previous article, I believe buying physical real estate in 2020 and 2021 is a good idea.